CommitToAwesome/khoj/README.md

    not just format (video vs text).
 ```

-### What's STRONG — Don't Touch These
+### What's STRONG

 ```
-✅ Adaptive itinerary engine — this is your real differentiator Nobody does real-time adaptation well.
+✅ Adaptive itinerary engine — this is our real differentiator Nobody does real-time adaptation well.
 Google Travel is static.
    MakeMyTrip is static.
 THIS is the moat.
 Protect and develop this.